Deschutes River Trail & Park Projects:

 Overview: Development projects may include pathways, restrooms, picnic areas and improved access within the park.
 In addition, a vegetation restoration plan is underway to mitigate construction impacts from the bridge placement.

-Current Update: Design and engineering is being finalized for the east side route to the new bridge and for other park improvements.
-Permitting for improvements on the east side of the river is expected to proceed this winter.
-A construction contract has been awarded for the accessible trail connection on the west side of the river is nearly complete - landscaping, signage and other site clean-up work remains to be done this spring.
+Current Update: Design and engineering are being finalized for the east side route to the new bridge and for other improvements in the park.
+Permitting for park improvements on the east side of the river is expected to proceed this winter with construction to commence by summer 2015.
+Construction of the accessible trail connection on the west side of the river is nearly complete - landscaping, signage and other site clean-up work remains to be done this spring.

 - Improvements to the park will include the addition of a sidewalk from the end of NW 1st Street to the trailhead, re-grading the path from the trailhead to the Deschutes River Trail, constructing curbs at the same height as the path, and adding fine crushed gravel to the path.
 Our goal is to make the path accessible for all park users.